Issues to consider in reviewing Texas legislative proposals that affect nonprofits and associations

 • Whether a proposed bill strengthens nonprofit organizations’ viability under Texas law or unduly burdens or threatens their status;

-• Whether the legal liability of nonprofit board members, officers, staff or volunteers is increased;
+• Whether the legal liability of nonprofit and association board members, officers, staff or volunteers is increased;

 • Whether current “charitable immunity” and “good faith” legal protections under Texas law remain in place;

-• Whether laws governing nonprofits are justified, understandable and based on reasonable public policy concerns;
+• Whether laws regulating nonprofits are justified, understandable and based on reasonable public policy concerns;

-• Whether ongoing nonprofit organization operations, compliance and finances are complicated by new laws or governmental regulations; and
+• Whether ongoing nonprofit organization governance, operations, compliance and financial management are complicated by new laws or governmental regulations; and

-• Whether nonprofit organization reporting, disclosure and accountability requirements remain reasonable and balanced.
+• Whether nonprofit organization reporting, disclosure and transparency requirements remain reasonable and balanced.

-Participating in the Texas legislature process for more than 20 years has yielded a perspective about the legislative policymaking and government regulation of nonprofit organizations:
+Participating in the Texas legislature process for more than 25 years and has yielded a perspective about the legislative policymaking and government regulation of nonprofit organizations and associations:

 • Many legislative and regulatory proposals have unintended consequences for nonprofit organizations.
 Legislators and their staffs are generally uninformed about the real operations of nonprofits and how they are different from businesses or government agencies.

-• Most “reform” proposals mean more reporting, compliance and governance time and administrative expense for nonprofits, which then may be judged harshly if their administrative and operations expenses consume too large a percentage of their total budget.
+• Most “reform” proposals mean more reporting, compliance, governance time and administrative expense for nonprofits, which then may be judged harshly if their administrative and operations expenses consume too large a percentage of their total budget.

 • Volunteer board members and other good people must not be discouraged by lengthy, confusing or threatening governmental regulations that make service risky and enhance their personal legal liability.
-Criminal enforcement penalties attached to reform legislation can frighten informed and qualified leaders who otherwise might have served on a board.
+Criminal enforcement penalties attached to reform legislation can frighten informed and qualified leaders who otherwise might serve on a board.

 • One size does not fit all.
 Many “reform” proposals are intended to cure mis-steps and excesses of large nonprofits or national associations.
-Sadly, reforms often land hard on good people doing good work in local communities across America.
+Sadly, reforms often land hard on good people doing good work in local communities.

-• Complex governmental regulations will discourage start-ups and the efforts of good people with good ideas who seek to advance our society and their communities.
-Every beneficial and acclaimed cause, movement, charitable institution, or nonprofit organization probably started with one person, with one idea, in one community.
+• Complex governmental regulations discourage start-ups and the efforts of good people with good ideas who seek to advance our society and their communities.
+Every beneficial and acclaimed cause, movement, charitable institution, association or nonprofit organization probably started with one person, with one idea, in one community.
 It then grew and grew with hard work and now serves the common good.
-Government policies that affect the nonprofit sector should preserve an environment that encourages every citizen and group to engage in good works.
+Government policies should preserve an environment that encourages every citizen and group to engage in good works.